edwardUL99/inject-lite/README.md

     @Name("child2")
     private Parent child2;

     // which instance of Parent will be injected here?
-Without Main annotation, there is ambiguity
+Without Principal annotation, there is ambiguity
-    // since Main is on Child2, an instance of Child2 will be injected
+    // since Principal is on Child2, an instance of Child2 will be injected

     @Inject
     private Parent unknown;